 Students are allowed a maximum of three attempts to pass COMLEX-USA Level 1 and each component of COMLEX-USA Level 2.
-Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be considered for dismissal from the College.
+Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be recommended for dismissal from the college.

-Students are allowed a maximum of six years (or within 150% of the standard time to obtain the degree) to complete all of the College of Osteopathic Medicine curriculum, including passage of COMLEX-USA Level 1, and Level 2 PE and CE.
-At the conclusion of six years (or within 150% of the standard time to obtain the degree), students who have not met all requirements will be considered for dismissal from the college.
+Students are allowed a maximum of six years to complete all of the College of Osteopathic Medicine curriculum, including passage of COMLEX-USA Level 1, and Level 2 PE and CE.
+At the conclusion of six years, students who have not met all requirements will be recommended for dismissal from the College.

 Note: Registration and scheduling of the exams is the responsibility of the student.
 Students should also plan to register and take the COMLEX-USA Level 1 and 2 (PE and CE) with sufficient time allowed to receive exam results and be able to comply with any deadlines for clinical rotations or graduation.
-Graduating Year 4 students are advised to schedule a date for their COMLEX-USA Level 2-PE and CE no later than October 31 of the year preceding their anticipated graduation date in order to receive scores in time to meet residency ranking and graduation requirements.
-This may require registration and scheduling with NBOME up to 18 months in advance.
-It is recommended that these exams be taken earlier in order to ensure that the exams are passed with sufficient time to allow for retesting if necessary.
+Students applying for residency should have registered for and taken COMLEX –USA Level 2 PE and CE prior to the start of residency interviews.
+Students should plan on taking COMLEX-USA Level 2 PE no later than May 31st of their third year and COMLEX-USA Level 2 CE no later than July 31 of their fourth year.
+This timing should allow sufficient time to receive scores for residency interviews and allow time to meet graduation requirements.
+Students are responsible for being current in their knowledge of residency application guidelines and graduation requirements and take steps to ensure they meet all requirements in a timely manner.
+This may require registration and scheduling with NBOME up to 12 months in advance.
+It is recommended that these exams be taken early enough in order to ensure that the exams are passed with sufficient time to allow for any necessary retesting.

 The College has instituted a mandatory laptop computer requirement.
 Specifics regarding the minimum configuration are updated and made available annually.